- Date: February 05, 2015

 In the natural world, the concept of monogamy in sexual partners remains largely with birds rather than mammals.
 Among the most monogamous birds are penguins, cranes, pigeons, parrots, swans, geese, doves, and albatrosses.

-Experts estimate that only five percent of all mammal species (excluding humans) are believed to be monogamous, compared to nearly 90 percent of all bird species.
+Experts estimate that only 5% of all mammal species (excluding humans) are believed to be monogamous, compared to nearly 90% of all bird species.
 Monogamy is defined as a mating system in which one male mates with just one female in a breeding season.
 Mammals believed to live in monogamous pairs include gibbons, wolves and beavers.